phetsims/phet-info/deployment-info/bulk-maintenance-release-process.md

 # Maintenance Release Process for Multiple Simulations

 This document describes the process for performing maintenance releases that affect multiple simulations.
-For the single simulation process, please see sim_deployment.md.
+For the single simulation process, please see chipper-1.0.md and chipper-2.0.md for more information on the build/deployment procedures for different versions.

 ## Branches, dependencies.json and releases